 I did a review of the pattern here.
 Now that I have completed my own triad baskets, here is a bit about how it went.

-Pattern for Home DIY – Triad Baskets Crochet Pattern
+Home DIY – Triad Baskets Crochet Pattern

 I chose to use different colors.
 However, the summer and beach look was still something I wanted to achieve in mine.
 Here are a few pictures of the trio baskets I made.